 Disclosure - I was given the Rug Doctor Deep Carpet Cleaner and cleaning products free of charge for the purpose of this review and also paid for my time.
 All opinions are honest and my own.

-We have three young children, two cats and a dog and I have noticed that especially in the autumn the carpets were getting dirtier than normal.
+We have four young children, a cat and a dog and I have noticed that especially in the autumn the carpets were getting dirtier than normal.
 The animals trample mud through the house and with the best will in the world the children invariably go upstairs in their shoes every once in a while.
-As our carpets are quite new I wanted them to stay in good condition so I have been vacuuming them regularly and I thought I would brighten them a little with a run over with the Rug Doctor – I had no idea just how much dirt my carpets were hiding though!
+As our carpets are quite new I wanted them to stay in good condition so I have been vacuuming them regularly and I thought I would brighten them a little with a run over with the Rug Doctor - I had no idea just how much dirt my carpets were hiding though!

 The Rug Doctor Deep Carpet Cleaner looks quite bulky so I was concerned at first that it was going to be difficult to use, I couldn't have been more wrong.
 It was really easy to unpack from the box and we were ready to go with it within minutes.
 It's very simple to use, simply pull it slowly backwards over the area you want to be cleaned.
 There is a button on the handlebar to press if you want a deeper clean using the brushes and this is what I used.
 One switch operates the machine, flick it to one side to clean carpets and the other for using the tool.
 The handle is adjustable and also folds down for easier storage and there is a really generous amount of cable so you don't need to worry about being close to a plug socket.